 Prior to study commencement in each community, satellite maps will be used to enumerate and list all the houses in the community.
-A simple random sample of houses will be selected and visited by field staff who will list all adult residents aged 18-44 years.
+A simple random sample of houses will be selected and visited by field staff who will list all household residents.
+One adult per household, aged 18-44 years, will be randomly selected from this list for inclusion in the Population Cohort.
 This age range was chosen because individuals 18 years and older will be able to participate in the cohort without a guardian's consent, and adults under 45 years are believed to be most likely to experience a measurable change in HIV incidence as a result of the intervention.
 A computer program will be used to select one age-eligible resident from each chosen household at random.
 The selected individuals will be invited to join the Population Cohort, if they meet the other eligibility criteria.
 A blood sample will be collected and stored for retrospective testing which will include HIV testing and other secondary outcome measures (see Appendix IA).
-HIV counseling and testing using rapid HIV test kits will be offered to all those who wish to know their test status (participants may refuse an HIV rapid test and still participate in the Population Cohort).
+HIV counseling and testing using rapid HIV test kits will be offered to those who wish to know their test status (participants may refuse an HIV rapid test and still participate in the Population Cohort).
 All HIV-infected individuals (those testing positive on the rapid test as well as those who are already aware of their positive status) will be referred to a health center for further management.
 All cohort members, irrespective of HIV status, will be followed after 1 and 2 years (interim surveys) and 3 years (final survey) to measure HIV incidence and other outcomes, as described below.

-Only one adult will be randomly selected from each household to participate in the Population Cohort for outcome evaluation.
+Only one adult will be randomly selected from each randomly selected household to participate in the Population Cohort for outcome evaluation.
 This is to avoid the distortion of the trial results which might occur if whole households or several members of a household were to be evaluated, since this would in itself constitute a mass testing and counseling intervention.
+To avoid the possibility of coercion or biased study data, field staff will not enumerate a randomly selected household if someone in that household is an employee of ZAMBART or Desmond Tutu TB Centre.
 If the person selected for the cohort from a given household is ineligible or refuses participation, the team will move on to the next household on the list.
 As described in Section 7, the statistical analysis will take into account the different sampling probabilities resulting from the selection of one individual irrespective of household size.